 Now Available: French-Language Worksheets

 The student worksheets for ETFO’s 365 Black Canadian curriculum resource are now available in French for the primary, junior and intermediate lesson plans.
-Download the French-language worksheets below.
+Click the documents tab above to download them.

 365 Days and Ways to Celebrate Remarkable Black Canadians Poster

 This year’s ETFO Black History Month poster is part of a larger resource created by educators for educators.
 We have highlighted a Black Canadian for each month of the year.
 The poster, in combination with the 365 curriculum and calendar, will provide educators and students with a visual touchstone to embed the voices of those who have been marginalized or silenced.